Foaly/ReapAir/README.md

   for your everyday life.

 Options:
-  --print             Print to the thermal printer.
+  --printer           Print to the thermal printer.
 Default: False --overwrite         Overwrite existing HTML output file.
 Default: False --out PATH          Filename of the HTML output file.
   --template PATH     Specify a custom HTML template to be used.